 During her studies, Cassie not only developed her skills and knowledge but she also made some great memories with her course mates, as well as with the University’s many societies.
 From climbing Ben Nevis to completing a range of lab and dig work, she met her closest friends.
 Many of whom are from the Australian National University who also worked at Ribchester.

 Graduation was a double celebration for Cassie.
-After four years of study, she had successfully completed her master’s degree and she had also landed her dream job with Graduate Archaeologists at Cotswold Archaeology, who are now giving her the commercial training she needs to start her career.
-This includes working within excavation, surveying, working at different sites, and undertaking anything else the company has to offer.”
+After four years of study, she had successfully completed her master’s degree and she had also landed her dream job with Graduate Archaeologists at Cotswold Archaeology, who gave her the commercial training she needed to start her career.
+This included working within excavation, surveying, working at different sites, and undertaking anything else the company has to offer.”

 Cassie’s hard work and talent has paid off but she has some wise words for anyone considering archaeology as a career.
 She said: “Don't expect a job right away.
 Companies take a while to get back to you sometimes.
 Make the most of fieldwork and other opportunities.
 Yes, they are time to have fun but they're also there to prepare you when going into the field.”
 Good advice for anyone studying for their dream career.